 There is also a variation of stamppot called Hutspot – when mashed potato is mixed with carrots and onions (instead of kale and cabbage).

 Another popular in winter months food is Dutch pea soup known by names Erwtensoep or simply Snert.
 Snert soup is thick, with lots of vegetables and pork – a real tummy filler.

 Oliebollen are deep fried doughnut balls sprinkled with sugar icing and traditionally sold in the Netherlands around New Year time.
 Oliebol(len) literally translates to English as Oil ball(s)).
 You can buy oliebollen in one of the mobile kiosks/stalls throughout the Netherlands.
 Eat them fresh and warm with your choice of flavor – icing sugar, chocolate syrup or raisins.

-All right, Chocomel is not a food, but my son insisted on including it into the ‘20 Foods to try in the Netherlands’ list! 🙂
+All right, Chocomel is a drink, not food but my son insisted on including it into the ‘20 Foods to try in the Netherlands’ list! 🙂

 Friet (or Patat)

 I know, I know, fries is not really a Dutch food, but it’s nevertheless very popular in the Netherlands.
 Fries in Dutch are called ‘friet’ or ‘patat’.
 Patat is always made fresh and besides being on the menu in every café and restaurant they are also sold as a street food – in paper cones with a sauce on a side.

 If you’re staying in the Netherlands in a hotel with breakfast included the chances are you will find there a selection of chocolate sprinkles – ‘hagelslag’.
 Dutch eat bread with butter and with hagelslag on top of it for breakfast (and often as a dessert after lunch too).
 There are many different varieties of the sprinkles – chocolate, white chocolate, big and small flakes, and colored sprinkles too.